sigvt/awesome-vtuber/readme.md

 ## Discord

+- [luna-translations-bot](https://github.com/luna-translations-bot/luna-translations-bot) - A complex and popular Discord bot for the Hololive fandom, written in TypeScript.
 - [holodata Discord](https://holodata.org/discord) - Discord server for holodata projects, computer/data science, vtubers, and other general discussions.

 ## Subreddits